dinngo/furucombo-contract/CHAINEDINPUT.md

 ### Value Type

-Value type return data will store in `localStack` in order (non-array).
+Value type return data will be stored in `localStack` in order (non-array).
 Ex.

 - `uint256`